 1. Simplex: Data transfer can be established only in one direction.
 For example radio signal

-2. Half Duplex: Data transfer can be established in both the directions but not at same time.
-For example internet browsing, once we send request to server then server will process it and show us the results
+2. Half Duplex: Data transfer can be established in both directions but not at the same time.
+For example internet browsing, once we send a request to the server then the server will process it and show us the results

 3. Full Duplex: Data transfer can be established in both directions simultaneously.
 For example phone communication.

 IDEA: International Data Encryption Algorithm

 DNS is Domain Naming Server.
 It is the bridge between domain names and IP addresses.
 The computer only gets numbers whereas humans only remember names.
 For example, gmail.com is the name given by humans but when we hit gmail.com, DNS translated it to numbers and process our requests.